 3. Sudden infant death syndrome (SIDS)

 Secondhand smoke increases the risk of SIDS, which is the unexplained and unexpected death of an infant.
 It is the leading cause of death in otherwise healthy babies under age one.
 As if being a new parent isn’t scary enough.
 It is estimated that secondhand smoke causes 430 SIDS deaths in the U.S. annually.

 Take note if you live or work in one of the 22 states that has not enacted a comprehensive smokefree law.
 Being exposed to secondhand smoke is estimated to increase your risk of death and disability from stroke by 20% to 30%.

 5. Asthma attacks

 Chronic, common and life-threatening—asthma is a serious disease, only made worse from exposure to secondhand smoke.
-Close to 25 million Americans are living with asthma and the breathing difficulties that come with it.
+Over 25 million Americans are living with asthma and the breathing difficulties that come with it.
 Add in smoke-filled air and you can bet asthma attacks will be knocking on your front door.

 6. Middle ear disease in kids